moodle-an-hochschulen/moodle-local_bulkenrol/README.md

 To configure the plugin and its behaviour, please visit:
 Site administration -> Plugins -> Enrolments -> User bulk enrolment

-There, you find only one setting:
+There, you find two settings:

 ### 1. Enrolment plugin
 The enrolment method to be used to bulk enrol the users.
 If the configured enrolment method is not active / added in the course when the users are bulk-enrolled, it is automatically added / activated.

+### 2. Role
+The role to be used to bulk enrol the users.

 Capabilities